You don’t have a photograph until you can hold it in your hands

 • Calendars and business cards

-Plus, we will do a field trip to Petrov Frames a local frame shop, to do a framing demo.
+Plus, we will take a field trip to Petrov Frames, a local frame shop, to do a framing demo.
+We will also tour Robert’s Camera and show you the behind-the-scenes of one of the country’s finest camera stores.

 You’ll make a number of prints during the workshop.
 You’ll get the chance to print your images up to 44 inches wide and experience what it is like to make large wall prints.